About Heather

 Heather’s work has appeared in major newspapers and magazines, plus journals and anthologies including Art and AustraliaDumbo FeatherMeanjin and Island magazine.

 Heather has also had a significant career in business.
-She is a Telstra Tasmanian Business Woman of the Year (2004) and the recipient of two national Creative Partnerships (formerly ABAF) awards for her contribution to the arts (2010 & 2011).
-She has won over 25 national and international awards for advertising and marketing.
+She is a Telstra Tasmanian Business Woman of the Year (2004) and the recipient of two national Creative Partnerships (formerly ABAF) awards in 2010 & 2011 for her contribution to the arts as chairman of Festival of Voices from 2007 – 2011.
+Heather is also a Trustee of the Tasmanian Museum and Art Gallery.

-Heather has been represented in Australia by Gaby Naher, Left Bank Literary, since 1999.
+Heather has been represented in Australia by Gaby Naher at The Naher Agency since 1998.

-Heather gratefully acknowledges photographer Peter Mathew for his wonderful portraits.
+Heather gratefully acknowledges photographer Peter Mathew for his (many) wonderful portraits.